+Fall Term

+First installment due on or before: First business day after the add/drop

+Spring Term

-Fall Term First installment due on or before: First business day after the add/drop period for the term Second installment due on or before: 30 calendar days from the first installment payment due date Spring Term First installment due on or before: First business day after the add/drop period for the term Second installment due on or before: 30 calendar days from the first installment payment due date
+First installment due on or before: First business day after the add/drop

 Three-Payment Option

 Tuition and food and housing charges remaining after deduction of any financial assistance are divided into three installments to be paid according to the following schedules.
 All other charges are due on or before the due date listed on the student's online account.
 A service charge per term will be added to the student account and is due with the first payment.